ottlinger/mailclena/README.md

 ## Project webpage

-A Maven-generated site report is also available [here](https://ottlinger.github.io/mailclena/).
+A Maven-generated site report is also available via [this page](https://ottlinger.github.io/mailclena/).